Battle of Minicoy Island

-The Battle off Minicoy Island was a single ship action in January 2011 between Indian naval forces and Somali pirates, during Operation Island Watch.
-Pirates in the former Thai fishing trawler Prantalay 14 resisted and attacked the Indian Navy warship Cankarso and, in a long surface action off Minicoy Island, the Indians sank the hostile ship and rescued twenty captives.
+The Battle of Minicoy Island was a single ship action in January 2011 between Indian naval forces and Somali pirates, during Operation Island Watch.
+Pirates in the former Thai fishing trawler Prantalay 14 resisted and attacked the Indian Navy patrol vessel INS Cankarso and, in a long surface action off Minicoy Island, the Indians sank the hostile ship and rescued twenty captives.

 Background

 Prantalay 14 had operated as a pirate mothership in the Indian Ocean for several months before her sinking.
 After its capture, its Thai owners refused to pay a ransom for the return of the ship and its crew and four of its original crewmembers died of starvation while the crew was kept hostage by the pirates.

 Battle

-Early in the morning of 28 January, Indian Coast Guard Dornier aircraft on a routine patrol detected two skiffs and Prantalay 14 chasing the Bahamian container ship MV Verdi 300 mi west of the Lakshadweep Islands.
+Early in the morning of 28 January, Indian Coast Guard Dornier 228 aircraft on a routine patrol detected two skiffs and Prantalay 14 chasing the Bahamian container ship MV Verdi 300 mi west of the Lakshadweep Islands.
 The pirates in the skiffs spotted the aircraft and immediately abandoned the attack and sailed back to Prantalay 14.
 The aircraft reported the sighting and three Indian Navy ships were dispatched, including the 325-ton INS Cankarso, a Car Nicobar-class patrol vessel under the command of Commander Arun Bahuguna.
 Cankarso was armed with a 30-millimeter CRN 91 naval gun and two 12.7-millimeter machine guns.
 A few hours after receiving the Coast Guard's report Cankarso found Prantalay 14 about 100 nmi north of Minicoy.
 Cankarso's radioman tried to contact the pirates, but was ignored, so a warning shot was fired towards the pirates, who returned fire with rocket propelled grenades and AK-47s.
 An exchange of fire commenced and lasted for twelve hours before shots from the CRN 9 heavily damaged the trawler.